systemd/mkosi/mkosi/resources/mkosi.md

   overlay mounted on top of the image's root directory .
-This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. `pip`, `npm`, ...), after all software packages are installed but before the image is cached (if incremental mode is enabled).
+This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. `pip`, `npm`, ...), after all software packages are installed.
 In contrast to a general purpose installation, it is safe to install packages to the system (`pip install`, `npm install -g`) instead of in `$SRCDIR` itself because the build image is only used for a single project and can